-The Ulster Television Award was established in 1978 as a result of a gift of £2,000 from Ulster Television Limited.
+The UTV Ltd. Award was established in 1978 as a result of a gift of £2,000 from Ulster Television Limited.

-The award, which will be the annual income from the gift, will be made annually on the recommendation of the School of Management and Economics to the best graduate in Economics for the degree of BSc (Economics).
+The award, which will be the annual income from the gift, will be made annually on the recommendation of Queen's Management School to the graduate who achieves the highest overall grade in Business Economics.

-The award shall not be made if, in the opinion of the Head of Queen's University Management School, a sufficiently high standard is not attained.
+The award shall not be made if, in the opinion of the Head of Queen's Management School, a sufficiently high standard is not attained.

-November 2006; March 2013
+November 2006, March 2013, May 2021